z-open/zerv-ng-sync/README.md

 ### Example: Syncing from a view state only or limited scope

+TBD: using attach(scope)

 ### Example: Syncing from a service

+TBD: No scope, but be aware to release listeners (onUpdate, onReady, onDelete, onAdd) if defined in a state or component.

 ### Example: syncing with simple mapping